-Employees of the landfill will receive initial and continued training in accordance with requirements of Section 62-701.320(15) of the FAC, and other Omni on-the-job training in the safe and environmentally secure operation of the landfill.
-In accordance with Section 62-701.320(15)(b)1 of the FAC, the operators at the landfill will complete 24 hours of initial training and pass the examination as part of the initial training.
+Employees of the landfill will receive initial and continued training in accordance with requirements of subsection 62-701.320(15), F.A.C., and other Omni on-the-job training in the safe and environmentally secure operation of the landfill.
+In accordance with subparagraph 62-701.320(15)(b)1, F.A.C., the operators at the landfill will complete 24 hours of initial training and pass the examination as part of the initial training.
 Within three years of the initial training, and every three years thereafter, landfill operators will complete additional 16 hours of continued training.
-In accordance with Section 62-701.320(15)(c) of the FAC, the spotters at the landfill will complete 8 hours of initial training as described in this Operation Plan.
+In accordance with paragraph 62-701.320(15)(c), F.A.C., the spotters at the landfill will complete 8 hours of initial training as described in this Operation Plan.
 Within three years of the initial training, and every three years thereafter, landfill spotters will complete additional 4 hours of continued training.
-All certified training (initial and continuing education) will be provided by a FDEP-approved, qualified, independent third party in accordance with Section 403.716, F.S.
+All certified training (initial and continuing education) will be provided by a Florida Department of Environmental Protection (FDEP) approved, qualified, independent third party in accordance with Section 403.716, Florida Statutes (F.S.).